-McCain has also dedicated an entire section of the company intranet site to its focus on sustainability actions, including the thriving rural communities in which McCain operates and the long-term, trusted connections to growers, thus providing a natural forum to educate on risks, mitigation efforts, and other information about modern slavery.
-In 2021, McCain released its 2020 Sustainability Report which further describes the actions and initiatives behind the business' global commitments to ethical, sustainable operations and planet-friendly food.
+McCain has dedicated an entire section of the company intranet site to its focus on sustainability actions, including the thriving rural communities in which McCain operates and the long-term, trusted connections to growers, thus providing a natural forum to educate on risks, mitigation efforts, and other information about modern slavery.
+In FY22, McCain released its 2021 Sustainability Progress Update which further describes the actions and initiatives behind the business' global commitments to ethical, sustainable operations and planet-friendly food.
+In FY22, our Group continued to progress its sustainability goals by: